kakiCoder511/kakiCoder511/README.md

 Before learning to code, I spent 10+ years in creative communications and video storytelling.
 Now I’m connecting that emotional insight with interactive tech — building tools that **feel human**.

-Comfortable working across the stack using JavaScript, React, Express, PostgreSQL and MVC architecture.
+Comfortable working across the stack using JavaScript, Typescript, React, Express, PostgreSQL and MVC architecture.
 Experienced with Test-Driven Development (TDD), REST APIs, and collaborative workflows.

 📍 Based in Manchester
-I’m open to junior developer roles, especially those at the intersection of tech, creativity, and wellbeing.
+I’m open to junior Software Engineer roles, especially those at the intersection of tech, creativity, and wellbeing.

 ## 🧡 A bit more about me